peterkhayes/extended-proptypes/README.md

 ### CSS
 - `percent`: A percentage.
 - `cssLength`: A single css length, like `24px`, `43%` or `4rem`.
-- `cssSize`: Between 1 and 4 css sizes.
+- `cssSize`: Between 1 and 4 css lengths.
 - `color`: A hex or rgb(a) string

 ### MongoDB-specific